 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone and is not intended to be a source of investment advice.
 It may not have not been reviewed, commissioned or otherwise endorsed by any of our network partners or the Investment company.

 TAG Associates is a boutique independent investment advisory firm headquartered in New York City.
-The firm has 67 employees on staff and oversees more than $8.3 billion in assets under management (AUM).
-TAG Associates primarily caters to high net worth individuals and families, offering portfolio management and family office services.
-The firm also offers its services to institutional investors, such as trusts, estates, endowments, and pension and profit-sharing plans.
+It primarily caters to high net worth individuals and families, offering portfolio management and family office services, although the firm also serves some institutional investors.
+TAG Associates does not list a minimum investment but suggests that clients have at least $10 million to invest.

 Overview of TAG Associates

-Founded in 1983, TAG Associates is focused on serving the family office and investment needs of wealthy individuals.
-The independent investment advisory firm is privately owned by TAG Associates Holding LLC, which is owned by the firm’s current chairman.
-The firm operates out of New York City.
+Founded in 1983, TAG Associates is focused on serving the family office and investment needs of ultra wealthy individuals.
+The independent investment advisory firm is privately owned by TAG Associates Holding LLC, which is majority owned by CEO David Basner and chairman Gary L. Fuhrman.

 What types of clients does TAG Associates serve?